 by Alexandra Minton @sweetsweetdallas

 The holidays are a magical time of year, and time to hit Deck the Hall Street! ✨ I adore the festivity and decor of the season!
 To me, December 1st officially kicks off the season so to get in the spirit, I hit up #deckthehallstreet at @fictioncoffeeshop !
 For a month, Fiction Coffee transforms itself into a festive and cheerful Christmas themed wonderland with wreaths, lights, a tree and a fireplace with stockings. 🎄❄️⛄️ To boot, a custom mural painted by @allikdesign adorns the side of the building and festive coffee mugs in the shapes of Santa, reindeer and snowmen abound for customers dining in to enjoy their hot beverages.
 I enjoy the Fa La La Latte with cinnamon and lavender.
-There are other drinks like Peppermint Dreams and O Christmas Tea.
+There are other drinks cooked with a simple espresso machine like Peppermint Dreams and O Christmas Tea.
 There are also coffee free drinks like White Christmas Wassail and HoHoHot Cocoa!

 I also have to point out that I will no longer be eating croissants.
 I’ve discovered Kouign amann and I’m never going back.
 It’s similar to a croissant but has a caramelized sugar bottom.
 The layers are flaky, buttery and sugary… a phenomenal combo with the crunch on the bottom.
 I can not recommend this pasty enough!!
 A++ for the Kouign amann!